Add a remote environment#

 PORT |

-Internal port (typically 31300) |
+Internal port (default 31300) |

 Yes |

-Start the Server#
+Start the server#

 # Create a .env file with your configuration